Why should I filter out my own traffic?

 Filter internet bot activity

 Just above the Exclude Traffic section, you'll see a Bot filtering setting.
-Turn the toggle switch on to enable bot filtering.
+Toggle the switch ON to enable bot filtering.

-The Bot filtering option will prevent known bots (e.g. specific Amazon Web Services IPs) from counting towards and skewing your traffic analytics data.
-To learn more about how this feature works, check out this article.
+The Bot filtering option will prevent known bots (e.g., specific Amazon Web Services IPs) from counting towards and skewing your traffic analytics data.

 Click Save at the bottom to take all your changes live.